mhuaco/terraform-aws-ec2-docker/README.md

 # terraform-aws-ec2-bootstrap

-Bootstrap an AWS EC2 instance with Terraform, Docker, Git, and MongoDB shell.
+Bootstrap an AWS EC2 instance with Terraform, Docker, and MongoDB shell.

 This repository provides a Terraform configuration to provision an Amazon Linux 2 EC2 instance in your default VPC.
 It automatically sets up: